Jack Leasure

 John Richard "Jack" Leasure (born January 29, 1986) is an American former professional basketball player who spent the majority of his career playing in the New Zealand National Basketball League for the Taranaki Mountainairs.
 He is best known for his collegiate career at Coastal Carolina University in which he was named the 2006 Big South Conference Player of the Year and finished with 411 made three-point field goals, which was the fifth-highest NCAA Division I total at the time of his graduation in 2008.
-He is currently the head basketball coach at McQuaid Jesuit High School in Rochester, New York.

 High school career

 Leasure attended McQuaid Jesuit High School in Rochester, New York, where he was a member of the 2003 NYSPHSAA Championship team.
 As a strong student academically as well as athletically, Leasure figured he would end up playing for either an Ivy League or Patriot League basketball program.
 He caught the attention of Coastal Carolina assistant coach Jamie Kachmarik in the 2002 Beach Ball Classic; Leasure had a strong showing while leading McQuaid Jesuit to a surprising tournament championship.
 Shortly thereafter, the Big South Conference school offered him a scholarship, which he accepted.